Detention (2019 film): Plot

 Wei encounters Fang Ray Shin, a fellow student who does not recall how she got there.
 They discover they are trapped in the school when they find that the bridge has apparently fallen into the flooded river.
-They decide to find Mr. Chang Ming Hui, another teacher whom Ray saw wandering the building; and nearly encounter a monstrous ghost resembling a military-officer carrying a lantern that stalks the grounds.
+They decide to find Mr. Chang Ming Hui, another teacher whom Ray saw wandering the building.
+On the way, they nearly encounter a monstrous ghost resembling a military officer carrying a lantern that stalks the grounds.
 While searching the school, Wei encounters another book club member who is burning notes and copies of the banned books.
 He explains to Wei that someone ratted them out before he is attacked by the Lantern Ghost.

 Finding the book club at a bomb shelter on school grounds, the other members and Miss Yin turn on Ray and accuse her of being the rat.
 When Wei asks what they mean by this, Ray flees.

 The story is intercut with flash-backs and reveals that Ray, though a bright student, had a difficult home life.
 She subsequently found comfort in and entered a romantic relationship with Mr. Chang, who was also deeply involved with the book club.
 Miss Yin confronted Mr. Chang about the relationship and urged him to break it off, considering that it would harm the book club.
 However, Ray overheard their conversation and mistakenly concluded that Yin and Chang were themselves in a relationship.